smalldata-ai/ferry/docs/apis/ingest.md

 ## Example
-This is a simple api request to move data between `PostgreSQL` database to a `ClickHouse` data warehouse.
+This is a simple api request to move data between source database to a destination data warehouse.
 ```json
 {
   "identity": "string",